dllewellyn/AI-Tech-Scalers/presentation.md

 <img src="ai-marketing.jpeg" alt="AI-powered marketing workflow" class="core-question-image">

 <!--
-AI-Optima, on the other hand, approaches marketing very differently.
+AI-Enabled Marketing: Potentially no dedicated marketing lead initially (founders can do it).

+AI-Optima approaches marketing very differently.
 They might have just one marketing lead, or perhaps even a founder taking this on initially.

-This person would leverage AI tools extensively – think tools like Jasper.ai or similar platforms – to generate first drafts of blog posts, white papers, repurpose content across different social media channels, and even schedule posts.
+This person would leverage AI tools extensively – think tools like Jasper.ai for white papers, blog posts, repurposing content, social media scheduling.
+You can outsource marketing to AI for volume.

 The focus is on using AI for volume and initial creation, with the human element providing curation, strategic oversight, and refinement.
+Adding one person to curate AI content adds significant value.
 This creates a steady content stream with far less manual effort.
 -->

 ---